 Culture is hardly a buzzword anymore.
-Yet while certain companies have always prided themselves on how they promote their corporate values and engage employees, it wasn't really until the 2000s tech boom that the notion of culture as a performance driver really gained momentum.
-Of course, not every company has the means to provide perks like wheatgrass smoothies and organic office cafeterias that Silicon Valley titans made famous, but each business needs pursue a positive culture to ensure success.
+Yet while certain companies have always prided themselves on how they promote their corporate values and engage employees, it wasn’t really until the 2000s tech boom that the notion of culture as a performance driver really gained momentum.
+Of course, not every company has the means to provide perks like wheatgrass smoothies and organic office cafeterias that Silicon Valley titans made famously, but each business needs to pursue a positive culture to ensure success.

 Performance management goes hand in hand with culture; one fuels the other.
 Especially when pursuing continuous performance management (CPM) does this relationship become even more pronounced.
 Without an environment that encourages and empowers employees to succeed, businesses may become frustrated by an inability to translate a static culture into performance and management gains.